Are you looking for the BEST discovery call tips? Ones that will set your sales calls on FIRE? 🔥

 The key is to repeat your buyers’ own words back to them.
 Not your words.
 And then stop talking.

-Pair it with the other techniques you’re learning here.
+A successful salesperson will pair it with all the other discovery call tips here.
 Your buyer will tell you things that help you close the deal.

 Alrighty!
-You’ve asked a great question.
+You’ve asked a great sales discovery question.
 You’ve kept your mouth shut.
 And you’ve mirrored your buyer.

 Your next step is to label your buyer’s emotions.